festu03/codeInterviews/README.md

 ## 🇬🇧 Project Description

-**Code Interviews** is a web platform designed to streamline the hiring process at [SMC](https://www.smc.it/homepage).
-It allows administrators and HR personnel to create customized tests for candidates and track their performance efficiently.
+**Code Interviews** is a web platform designed to simplify the hiring process at [SMC](https://www.smc.it/homepage).
+It allows administrators and HR staff to create customized tests for candidates and track their performance efficiently.

 ### 🔧 Technologies Used